Message passing between Ptensor layers¶

 The

-connecting the input layer and the output layer.
+layer_mapconnecting the input layer and the output layer.

 The following illustrates how to send messages from a first order layer to another first order layer: